Heroic Dogs: Companion, Therapy & Service K9 Training Dogs.

 2. Search and Rescue Dog: “Lincoln,” a Flat-Coated Retriever belonging to Jon Izant of Seattle, WA.

 Lincoln and his handler are part of King County Search Dogs in Washington State.
 He responds to over 40 search missions and trains hundreds of hours per year.
-As a Search & Rescue team, Lincoln and his handler must be on call 24/7 and while as volunteers they are not required to respond to every call, they respond to about 80% of them.
+As a Search & Rescue team, Lincoln and his handler must be on call 24/7.
+While as volunteers they are not required to respond to every call, they respond to about 80% of them.
 He has earned certifications in wilderness, air scent, and human remains detection.

 Lincoln has been deployed on urban, water, forest and alpine searches from the shores of Puget Sound to the crest of the Cascade Mountains.
 He has even assisted on a few helicopter air lifts.